Tenants and landlords

 Before you visit a place you might want to rent, make a checklist of questions you may want to ask the landlord or superintendent.

 In Canada, landlords can ask you for references (such as a past landlord or an employer) who can confirm that you’ll be a good tenant.
 They can also:

 You can get help from an immigrant-serving organization if you don’t have:

 - a credit history in Canada

-For more information on credit history, see Money and finances.
+For more information on credit history, see Money.

 Moving in and signing a lease